dahosek/finl/README.md

-# finl
+# finl is not LaTeX

-finl is not LaTeX
+This is the repository for the finl application and code library for a next-generation LaTeX replacement.